Latest updates from St Catherine's

 I’d like to thank all colleagues and volunteers who continue to provide outstanding care and support, on the frontline and behind the scenes during this time.

 I also want to thank everyone in our community who donates or raises funds so we can care for local people facing death and loss.
-If you’re able, you can support our urgent appeal by calling 01293 447361 or donating online here.
+If you’re able, you can support us by calling 01293 447361 or donating online here.